 PL 81-2004, effective January 1, 2004, provides for an NOL deduction from total Indiana Adjusted Gross Income equal to the amount of a federal NOL, computed under IRC Section 172, for the taxable year, that is derived from sources within Indiana and adjusted for modifications required under IC 6-3-1-3.5.
 Modifications include the add back of property taxes (for tax periods 1998 and before), income taxes, charitable contributions, deduction of interest on U.S. Government obligations, and a deduction for foreign gross up.
-Other state deductions (i.e., foreign source dividends) from adjusted gross income are eliminated.
+Other state deductions (i.e., foreign source dividends) from adjusted gross income may not be used to compute available net operating loss.